nwutils/nw-splasher-auto-update/README.md

      * nwSplasherAutoUpdate will retry or stop running.
      *
      * @param  {string}  pathToZip  File path to the downloaded zip file
-     * @return {Boolean}            true = continue, false = retry/stop
+     * @return {boolean}            true = continue, false = retry/stop
      */
     validateZip: function (pathToZip) {
-      //This is just an example, you can put any logic you want here return true;
+      // This is just an example, you can put any logic you want here return true;
     },
     /**